DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators

 We calculate the transmitted flux fluctuations $\delta_F$ using \texttt{qsonic} with the following settings.
-We set the observed wavelength range to $3600-7000~$\AA\ and the rest-frame wavelength range to $1050-1180~$\AA.
+We set the rest-frame wavelength range to $1050-1180~$\AA\ following the literature standard, conservatively avoiding the large, hard-to-model profiles of the \lya\ and Ly$\beta$ emission lines.
+We limit the observed wavelength range to $3600-7000~$\AA\ based on the minimum wavelength measured and the most distant observed quasar redshift ($z_\mathrm{qso}\approx 5$) by DESI.
 The global mean continuum $\overline{C}(\lambda_\mathrm{RF})$ is measured in 0.4~\AA\ steps.
 We select quasars with an average SNR greater than one at wavelengths greater than the \lya\ emission line of the quasar and with an average SNR greater than 0.3 in the forest region.
-We do not apply any pipeline noise correction, but we still fit for $\eta$ when we apply continuum fitting.
+We do not apply any pipeline noise correction, but we still fit for $\eta$ during continuum fitting.

-We estimate \poned\ in 60 linear bins with $\Delta k_\mathrm{lin}=5\times10^{-4}~$\skm and 25 log-linear bins with $\Delta k_\mathrm{log}=0.01$, and with redshift bins of size $\Delta z=0.2$ from $z=2.0$ to $z=4.6$.
+When estimating \poned\, we split spectra into two segments if they have more than 350 pixels, and we ignore segments with fewer than 20 pixels to reduce computation time and improve continuum marginalization.
+We use 60 linear bins with $\Delta k_\mathrm{lin}=5\times10^{-4}~$\skm, which is comparable to the fundamental frequency of one segment, followed by 25 log-linear bins with $\Delta k_\mathrm{log}=0.01$, reaching a maximum $k$ that remains smaller than the Nyquist frequency.
+We measure \poned\ with redshift bins of size $\Delta z=0.2$ from $z=2.0$ to $z=4.6$.
 As noted in the DESI EDR analysis in ref.~\cite{karacayliOptimal1dDesiEdr2023}, the $z=2.0$ bin is susceptible to noise and interpolation errors, so we exclude it from all analyses presented in this work.
-To reduce computation time and help continuum marginalization, we split the spectra into two segments if they have more than 350 pixels, and we ignore segments having fewer than 20 pixels.
-We use the true power spectrum as a fiducial to calculate the signal matrix~\cite{karacayliOptimal1DLy2020}, and interpolate the signal and derivative matrices using 3601 points in velocity with 10~\kms\ spacing and 400 points in redshift.
+We use the true power spectrum as a fiducial to calculate the signal matrix~\cite{karacayliOptimal1DLy2020}, and interpolate the signal and derivative matrices using sufficiently high resolution in redshift and velocity spacings.